-King Chapel repair Fun Facts
+King Chapel restoration Fun Facts

 The regional, North American, and global firms that assessed King Chapel since it sustained structural damage in the 2020 derecho have accumulated some fascinating forensic knowledge … and we added a few points of our own.